 In between making it permanent and portable

-First, installing a permanent source of heat requires a lot of commitment.
-You will enjoy your alfresco for a long period of time.
+Installing a permanent source of heat requires a lot of commitment.
+You will enjoy the outdoors for a long period of time.
 This option also offers more material choices.
 Use that advantage to build a stunning architectural feature.
 Let it be the focal point of your outdoor living space.

 On the other hand, a portable one allows you to move the fire around your property.
 You can hide movable fire pits and fireplaces during summer when it’s not needed.